Professional wrestling strikes: High knee

-An attack in which a wrestler charges towards the opponent, then jumps up and raises a knee to hit the opponent, usually into the side of the head.
+An attack in which a wrestler charges toward the opponent, then jumps up and raises a knee to hit the opponent, usually into the side of the head.
 This move has been closely associated with Harley Race, often being referred to as a "Harley Race High-Knee".
 It has later been popularized as a signature move by WWE Superstars Triple H and CM Punk.

 Running single leg high knee

-This variation, more akin to a running single leg dropkick, sees the attacking wrestler running and leaping towards the opponent while throwing one knee forwards to strike the opponent's face.
-This move was made popular in Japan by Kenta and later adopted by Daniel Bryan.
+This variation, more akin to a running single leg dropkick, sees the attacking wrestler running and leaping toward the opponent while throwing one knee forward to strike the opponent's face.
+This move was made popular in Japan by Kenta ("Busaiku" knee) and later adopted by Daniel Bryan.
 Wrestlers Kenny Omega, Buddy Matthews, and Matt Riddle use a bicycle variant of the knee strike.

 Kitchen sink

 A standing wrestler waits for a charging opponent, more often than not after an Irish whip, a short-arm, or a rope rebound.
-The wrestler raises a knee laterally after taking a side step, striking the opponent's stomach and often flipping them over.
+The wrestler raises a knee laterally after taking a sidestep, striking the opponent's stomach and often flipping them over.
 Invented by Riki Choshu.

 Knee lift

 An attack in which a wrestler brings the knee up to hit the opponent under the chin as if performing an uppercut.
-This can either be performed in mid clinch or with the attacking wrestler charging at a kneeling or bent over opponent, lifting the knee upwards to strike underneath the jaw or the side of the head.
-A double variation sets a wrestler standing in front of the opponent, then while performing the mid clinch, leaping to throw both knees upwards to strike the opponent's chin, then releasing the hold to fall back on their feet.
+This can either be performed in mid clinch or with the attacking wrestler charging at a kneeling or bent over opponent, lifting the knee upward to strike underneath the jaw or the side of the head.
+A double variation sets a wrestler standing in front of the opponent, then while performing the mid clinch, leaping to throw both knees upward to strike the opponent's chin, then releasing the hold to fall back on their feet.
+This move is notably used as a finisher by Giulia, who calls the move Arrivederci.